alwaysblank/photos.alwaysblank.dev/src/uses.md

 ### DX AF-S Nikkor 18-55mm

 This was the lens that came with the body when I got the camera.
 It works fine, although for the stuff I like to take photos of (i.e. landscapes) I feel like it sits in a weird spot;
 It's not wide enough to really take in a lot, but it doesn't have any appreciable zoom to let me get closer to stuff.
 Beyond that, I'm not familiar enough with the intricacies of lenses to say anything deep about it.

 ### DX AF-S Nikkor 55-200mm

 I still haven't gotten over the excitement of being able to zoom in on things, so I like using this lens just because I can zoom in on stuff.
 It allows to to sometimes take pictures which feel a bit more candid, which is nice because I don't like things that feel too staged, but it do wish it had a bit more zoom.

+## Develop

+For film, I just send it off to be developed.
+After several months, I finally got my film scanner hooked up, and I've started scanning film.
+I still have a bit to learn
+(i.e. how to keep my negatives free from dust and stray cat/dog hair) but so far it's been great.

+For minimal digital postprocessing, I've been using [darktable](https://www.darktable.org/), mostly because it's free and I don't want to pay for Lightroom for something that's currently just a light hobby.
+I've also been using a copy of Lightroom on my work computer...

 ## Retired